 The locations of the Park monitoring wells are shown in figure 3-1.
 The Belmont Well #1 (originally planned to replace Belmont Mine shaft monitoring but completion problems resulted in the well being finished at a shallower depth), Hebgen Park, and Parrot Park wells are bedrock wells and are part of the monitoring program specified in the 2002 CD.
 All three wells are located at city parks and are within the East Camp System.
 Water-level changes are listed in table 3.3.2.1 and shown in figure 3-18.
 Since 1997, variations in water levels in Belmont Well #1 have generally been much greater than those in the other two wells, with several exceptions in the Parrot Park well record.
 Water-level changes in Belmont Well #1 have ranged from 10 to 75 ft annually.
-Since monitoring began at these sites, water levels have risen in the Parrot Park well almost 9 ft, while falling in the Hebgen well about 1.25 ft and more than 43 ft in Belmont Well #1.
+Since monitoring began at these sites, water levels have risen in the Hebgen and Parrot Park wells by 0.3 and 10.4 ft, respectively, while falling more than 50 ft in Belmont Well #1.